kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 3. The database

-And lets not forget the T type instances are **Burstable Performance Instances** and might too variable for benchmarking.
+And lets not forget the T type instances are **Burstable Performance Instances** and might be too variable for benchmarking.

 I decided to use m4.large for both bank-{app,db} and run the jmeter benchmark upon the app server and update the [Cloudformation to use AWS Linux ECS](https://github.com/kaihendry/bank-go/blob/master/aws/cloudformation.yml).
-Not that I hard coded the IP address of the database, so you need to change that if you are reproducing results yourself.
+Note that I hard coded the IP address of the database, so you need to change that if you are reproducing results yourself.

 I setup my ssh public key like so: